|Peripatus Home Page Paleontology >> Onychophora||Updated: 22-Jun-2020|

 A number of fossils from the Cambrian have been described which look more or less like onychophorans.
 The Cambrian forms are marine, however, and are incompletely understood.
 It is possible they are not really related closely at all.
 Some, such as the Middle Cambrian form Aysheaia are rather similar to living forms (but see Whittington [find REF] for a contrary view).
 Others were armored with various plates and spines which, disarticulated, contribute substantially to the “small shelly fauna.”
 All of these Cambrian forms differed from living onychophorans in being marine.

-Hallucigenia is most widely known from the Middle Cambrian, Burgess Shale form, Hallucigenia sparsa, famously misinterpreted by Conway Morris (and later commentators) upside-down and back-to-front.
+Hallucigenia is most widely known from the Middle Cambrian, Burgess Shale form, Hallucigenia sparsa (Walcott), famously misinterpreted by Conway Morris (and later commentators) upside-down and back-to-front.
 Subsequently, another species, Hallucigenia fortis, has been described from the Lower Cambrian Chengjiang fauna.

 Maas & Waloszek 2001, reports an undescribed “lobopodian” from the Upper Cambrian ‘Orsten’ beds of Sweden.
 Although only about a tenth the size of the better-known Cambrian onychophorans, the Swedish “‘Orsten’ lobopodian shares with the Lower to Middle Cambrian lobopodians not only the annulated segmental limbs but also the segmental paired dorsal outgrowths on the finely annulated tubular body, which has a diameter of about 100 to 120 mm. ...
 The body and limbs are virtually cylindrical, and the limbs were apparently stretched virtually laterally due to a thicker bridge linking right and left legs.
 [The cuticle] shows a cell-like surface microstructure that resembles the onychophoran condition” (Maas & Waloszek 2001, p.
 457).

-Another Cambrian fossil organism which might belong within this clade is Kerygmachela, known from the Lower Cambrian Sirius Passet locality.
+Another Cambrian fossil organism which might belong within this clade is Kerygmachela, known from the Lower Cambrian Sirius Passet locality (Budd 1993).

 The systematics adopted here mostly follows Hou & Bergström 1995, though with some minor changes as noted.

-Discussion: The class Onychophora was used by Hou & Bergström 1995 to include the terrestrial forms: the modern onychophorans and the single known fossil terrestrial species, Helenodora.
+Discussion: The Onychophora as used by Hou & Bergström 1995 includes the terrestrial forms: the modern onychophorans and the single known fossil terrestrial species, Helenodora.
 These authors also noted their belief that the fossil marine form, Onychodictyon, “is closer to modern onychophorans than any of the other Cambrian lobopodians” (p.
 11).
 Their cladogram (Hou & Bergström 1995, fig. 7) depicts Onychodictyon, Helenodora, and modern onychophorans together comprising a well-formed clade.
 Yet in their systematic section (p.
 17) Onychodictyon is left outside Onychophora, in the class Xenusia, on morphologic grounds.
-In the spirit of a more cladistic taxonomy, the class Onychophora is here broadened to include the marine Onychodictyidae (Onychodictyon).
+This seems appropriate, given the still rather weak evidence that the Cambrian marine forms are Onychophorans at all.

 Family Peripatidae Evans 1901